Binance Market Update (2022-08-11)

 Binance

-The global cryptocurrency market cap now stands at $1.16T, up by 6.01% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.15T, up by 1.26% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include BTCST, INJ, and TROY, up by 35%, 27%, and 26%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include ANKR, STMX, and BTCST, up by 52%, 27%, and 26%, respectively.

 Top stories of the day: